PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 ### Application

-Read applications and resumes/portfolios carefully and leave your feedback as a Comment on their record in Workable.
+The Talent team reviews applications and resumes/portfolios carefully and leaves their feedback as a Comment on the candidate's record in Workable.

 If a candidate hasn't customized the application or resume to the role, it is a flag they aren't that excited about working at PostHog.
 It is understandable why people don't do this, but at an interview stage, it's important to note how passionate they seem about the company.
 Did they try out the software already?
 Did they read the handbook?
 Are they in our community Slack?

 > A good rule of thumb when deciding whether not to progress - if the candidate doesn't get a _definite yes_ then it's a _no_.
 It's almost never worth putting through someone who is a 'maybe'!
 We provide lots of information about PostHog to enable candidates to put their best application forward.

 Candidates who are unsuccessful at this stage will receive automated feedback, unless they personalized their application, in which we will try to send a personalized reply.

 ### Culture interview with the talent team